What is a Cavapoo?

 Cavapoos are popular therapy dogs because they're gentle, friendly, and bond closely with their owners.
 They're also smart and eager to please, making them good for service roles like emotional support animals, assistance dogs, and even working in rehab.
 With proper training and socialization, Cavapoos can excel in these roles and provide valuable companionship and support.

 Variations of the Cavapoo

-Consider an adult dog from a shelter or a rescue group.
-Many of the health problems in Cavapoos aren't apparent in puppyhood, but by adopting an adult dog, most of them can be ruled out.
-In addition, Cavapoos can live 10 or more years, so an adult dog will still be a part of your family for a long time to come.
+Consider adopting an adult Cavapoo from a shelter or rescue group.
+Many of the health problems in Cavapoos are not apparent in puppyhood, but by adopting an adult dog, you can be more confident that they are healthy.
+Adult Cavapoos can also make great companions, as they are typically already trained and socialized.

 Pet Insurance for Cavapoos